 The Division has determined that there is a benefit to Maryland consumers for the Division to participate in consumer events as well as developing educational materials posted on its webpage.
+The Division's webpage includes a translation function for its web materials allowing consumers to access the information in a significant number of languages.
+The Division has available brochures in English and Spanish for its in-person outreach events and the Division's webpage has a translate function available for many other languages.
+The Division sent letters to city, town, county and state elected officials concerning the Division's mission.
+The Division responded to elected officials' consumer referrals and provided the Division's brochures.

-The Division refined and supplemented its webpages on the OAG website in FY23.
-PICD has available brochures in English and Spanish.
-The Covid-19 pandemic greatly reduced the number of available in-person events for consumer outreach.
-The Division engaged in outreach events in partnership with local libraries.
-PICD interacted with numerous consumers providing informative brochures, referrals to other state agencies, and when needed provided follow-up information about their concerns.
-PICD noted that the library systems are a welcoming community center for the counties' diverse residents and library staff were professional and accommodating.
-PICD provided additional brochures to the libraries for future patrons who have insurance related concerns.
-PICD is committed to providing outreach throughout the state.
+The Division engaged in outreach events in partnership with local libraries, senior centers, and large new homeowners' events.
+The Division interacted with numerous consumers providing informative brochures, referrals to other state agencies, and when needed provided follow-up information about their concerns.
+The Division noted that the library systems and senior centers are welcoming community centers for the counties' diverse residents.
+The Division has noted in its review of complaints that some consumers' claims are denied due to the insurers' determination that the loss was due to wear, tear, and deterioration of the property.
+Also, consumers have had their insurance non-renewed or cancelled due to the condition of their property.
+The Division participated in an event that assisted elderly and low-income citizens make repairs to their homes providing an opportunity to engage with consumers and provide information concerning the Division's mission.
+The Division is committed to providing outreach throughout the state.
 The Division is committed to consumer outreach including in person events that will provide information to consumers and provide consumers with an opportunity to provide feedback to the Division.

-The Division has continued dialogue with MIA representatives in order to better represent consumer interests.
-This has resulted in PICD's increased referral of consumers to the Rapid Response Program for claims resolution and to MIA's programing including educational series such as Lunch with MIA.
-The Division worked collaboratively with a number of other governmental agencies to assist consumers.
+The Division has continued dialogue with MIA representatives to better represent consumer interests.
+This has resulted in the Division's increased referral of consumers to the Rapid Response Program for claims resolution and to MIA's programing including educational series such as Lunch with MIA.
+The Division worked collaboratively with several other governmental agencies to assist consumers.

 VI.
-FY 2024 ACTIVITIES
+CURRENT ACTIVITIES

-The Division closes FY23 with several goals for FY24:
+The Division has several goals for the present fiscal year::

-- Continue to monitor insurer filings to ensure thorough review and meaningful feedback to the MIA to protect consumer interests. - Review and advocate for consumer interests in proposed bills filed in the legislative session, and advocate for the legislation proposed by the Division. - Continue to examine issues of policy availability for policyholders, including potential barriers. - Monitor trends and issues facing homeowners insurance and medical professional liability insurance policyholders. - Engage in consumer outreach to provide educational materials and to obtain feedback from consumers in multiple forums across the state of Maryland. - Produce additional educational materials and add specific information on topics relating to homeowners insurance to the Division's website.

-- Continue to examine factors used by insurers in homeowners' insurance ratemaking and coverage. - Monitor the impact climate change has on the availability, scope, and coverage of homeowner's insurance for Maryland consumers and provide information to Maryland homeowners insurance consumers.
+- Continue to monitor insurer filings to ensure thorough review and meaningful feedback to the MIA to protect consumer interests. - Review and advocate for consumer interests in proposed bills filed in the legislative session, and advocate for the legislation proposed by the Division. - Continue to examine issues of policy availability for policyholders, including potential barriers. - Monitor trends and issues facing homeowners insurance and medical professional liability insurance policyholders. - Engage in consumer outreach to provide educational materials and to obtain feedback from consumers in multiple forums across the state of Maryland. - Produce additional educational materials and add specific information on topics relating to homeowners insurance to the Division's website. - Continue to examine factors used by insurers in homeowners' insurance ratemaking and coverage. - Monitor the impact climate change has on the availability, scope, and coverage of homeowner's insurance for Maryland consumers and provide information to Maryland homeowners insurance consumers.